Glimesh/janus-ftl-plugin/README.md

 `123456789` can be whatever "Channel ID" you'd like.

-See `DummyCredStore.cpp` for the default stream key retrieval mechanism.
+See `DummyServiceConnection.cpp` for the default stream key retrieval mechanism.

 For watching your stream from a browser, see [janus-ftl-player](https://github.com/haydenmc/janus-ftl-player).